 When you picture a dinosaur — one you've seen in movies like "Jurassic World" or in a book illustration — you probably imagine a giant creature covered in scales.
 And when you imagine what a dinosaur sounded like, you probably think of a terrifying roar, like this:

 But the truth is, popular Hollywood depictions of dinosaurs as leathery-skinned creatures with a growl that can rattle a room are likely all wrong, experts say.
 For starters, paleontologists now know most dinosaurs had feathers, not scales, according to the Cornell Lab of Ornithology — and they've known this for more than three decades.
 But for some reason, that knowledge hasn't yet changed how dinos appear in our imaginations — or in the media.

 "Science illustrators are already embracing the new ideas, drawing and discussing cutting-edge paleontological ideas daily on their blogs.
 The time of the dinosaur’s dominance, from the end of the Triassic to the final catastrophic meteor strike, was not the Age of Reptiles.
 It was the Age of Big Weird Feathered Things.
 It’s just the mainstream world that is lagging behind," Stephen J. Bodio writes for the Cornell Lab of Ornithology.

 As the headline on Bodio's story asks, is the world ready to see dinosaurs as they really were?
-Scientists would say this illustration is more accurate:
+Scientists would say this illustration by Zhao Chuang is more accurate.